wp-plugins/wordpress-dashboard-twitter/readme.txt

 === WordPress Dashboard Twitter ===
 Contributors: Alphawolf, ratterobert
 Donate link:
-Tags: twitter, tweet, wordpress, dashboard, widget Requires at least: 2.7
+Tags: twitter, tweet, wordpress, dashboard, widget, bitly, wpgd Requires at least: 2.7
-Tested up to: 2.9-rare
+Tested up to: 2.9.2
 Stable tag: trunk

 The most creative name **WordPress Dashboard Twitter** in fact represents a Dashboard Widget for WordPress, that turns your Dashboard into a Twitter Client.